 How long do studies last?

 It varies.
-Some studies involve only a weekend or two in the clinic, while other studies require longer confinement periods of up to several weeks.
+Some studies involve only a weekend or two in a clinical research unit, while other studies require longer confinement periods of up to several weeks.
 Post-study follow-up visits called outpatient visits for blood samples are sometimes necessary.

 What are the risks?